Become active in Emory's sustainability efforts

 Green Networking Night

 Emory’s Green Networking Night is a casual evening held each fall and designed to connect students of all disciplines to alumni and professionals working in environmental and sustainability issues.
-This annual events hosts 80-100 local sustainability professionals and over 100 undergraduate and graduate students and is open to all Emory students.
+This annual event hosts 80-100 local sustainability professionals and over 100 undergraduate and graduate students and is open to all Emory students.

+The 16th Green Networking Night will be hosted on February 13th, 2024, from 7:00 – 8:30 PM in the Emory Student Center Multipurpose Rooms.
+Stay tuned and register for the event!
 In 2022, the event was hosted virtually in the form of three career panels with a directory of 70+ professionals circulated to students.
 Access recordings and more information about the event here.